"Sweet April showers Do bring forth May flowers."

 Bigfoot or Sasquatch

-In North American folklore, 'Bigfoot' or 'Sasquatch' are said to be hairy, upright-walking, ape-like creatures that dwell in the wilderness and leave footprints.
+In North American folklore, 'Bigfoot' or 'Sasquatch' are said to be hairy, upright-walking, ape-like creatures that dwell in the wilderness and leave large footprints.
 Depictions often portray them as a missing link between humans and human ancestors or other great apes.
-A majority of scientists have historically discounted the existence of Bigfoot, considering it to be a combination of folklore, misidentification, and hoax, rather than living animals.
-However, people who claim to have seen it describe 'Bigfoot' as large, muscular, bipedal ape-like creatures, roughly 6–9 feet (1.8–2.7 m) tall, covered in black, dark brown, or dark reddish hair.
-The enormous footprints for which the creatures are named are claimed to be as large as 24 inches (60 cm) long and 8 inches (20 cm) wide.
+A majority of scientists have historically discounted the existence of 'Bigfoot', considering it to be a combination of folklore, misidentification, and hoax, rather than living beings.
+However, people who claim to have seen it describe 'Bigfoot' as large, muscular, bipedal ape-like creature, roughly 6–9 feet (1.8–2.7 m) tall, covered in black, dark brown, or dark reddish hair.

 A series of mysterious markings were left in a Wiltshire cornfield in 1985.
 People thought extraterrestrial life was the only entity that could possess the tools to make such incredible formations.
 However, later in 1991 Doug Bower and Dave Chorley admitted creating every single crop circle in the area since 1978.
 What was their motivation? ...boredom.